oracle-livelabs/adb/shared/develop-rag-apps/integrate-genai/integrate-genai.md

 3. Create a Select AI profile (see below for more details)
 4. Create a Vector index (see below for more details)

->**Note:** All of these steps have already been done for accessing OCI GenAI when you deployed your Autonomous Database.
+>**Note:** The first three steps have already been done for accessing OCI GenAI when you deployed your Autonomous Database.
 You can review the deployment steps below.
 You will need to execute these steps when connecting to non-Oracle AI providers.

 A Select AI profile encapsulates connection information for an AI provider and Vector search.
 This includes: